mattermost-community/mattermost-app-servicenow/README.md

   - If a base URL has been set on step 2, run the install command with that URL. (e.g. `/app install --url http://myurl.com/manifest`)
 4. As secret key, use `1234`.

+## Provision

+To provision this PR to AWS run `make dist` to generate the App bundle and then follow the steps [here].

 ## Configuration

 1. OAuth must be configured to use ServiceNow.
 In order to configure ServiceNow side, refer to [ServiceNow documentation](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/security/task/t_CreateEndpointforExternalClients.html).